 Dogs and other pets or animals must be under control at all times to prevent harassment or disturbance to wildlife, people, personal property and livestock.

-Only certified weed-free hay or supplemental feed (such as alfalfa pellets or treated grain) may used for feed or bedding.
-Note: Certified hay is required for all Medicine Bow-Routt National Forests lands.
+Only certified weed-free hay or supplemental feed (such as alfalfa pellets or treated grain) may be possessed, transported or used for feed or bedding within the wilderness boundary.
+Note: certified hay is required for all Medicine Bow-Routt National Forests System lands.

 It is illegal to store or leave unattended any equipment, personal property, or supplies for more than 24 hours.

 It is illegal to construct permanent camping structures.
-All temporary camp structures (e.g. Tent frames, meat poles, etc.) and camps must be completely dismantled after use and before leaving a campsite.
+All temporary camp structures (e.g. Tent frames, meat poles, etc.) Camps must be completely dismantled after use and before leaving a campsite.

 Learn more about why regulations may be necessary in wilderness